Rocknet aréna

 Rocknet aréna is an indoor sporting arena located in Chomutov, Czech Republic.
 The capacity of the arena is 5,250 people.
 It replaced ČEZ Stadion Chomutov as home of the ice hockey team Piráti Chomutov.
-The arena opened in 2012 and has a capacity of 5,250 spectators.
+The arena opened on 30 April 2011 with an exhibition match attended by over 5,000 people.
+The arena is part of a complex which was built on the site of former barracks.